How Is A Weekend at Woodloch Pines?

 Woodloch Resort is a second-generation family business and that is important to its identity and the experience it offers.
 When we walked into the lobby the first thing I spotted was a homespun looking sign that said, “Welcome home!”
 The founders’ sons stand at the dining room entrance shaking hand with guests as they come in to dinner.
 Meals are served during set hours.
 You have the same table and server for your entire stay; returning guests sometimes request a favorite server.

-Beyond meals, there is a daily schedule of activities overseen by a cheerful staff.
+Beyond meals, this Pennsylvania resort has a daily schedule of activities overseen by a cheerful staff.
 Kids roam the grounds in giggling clusters without a lot of supervision.
 It’s a place where you see groups of families and multi-generations.

 While the friendly service and summer-camp-meets-resort vibe bring many families back year after year, I have to admit this isn’t the sort of vacation we naturally gravitate toward.
-However, we have come to appreciate that family resorts have their advantages when you are vacationing as a family.
+However, we have come to appreciate that family resorts have their advantages when you are vacationing as a family and this is probably one of the best resorts in the Poconos.
 So we signed ourselves up for the pizza-decorating contest and did our best to keep up with 9YO Tiny Traveler, who had a blast.

 Our room at Woodloch, a two-room suite, was exceptionally roomy; so much so that I almost felt bad we were never there.
 The bedroom had two double beds and the living room had a pullout couch.
 There were two full bathrooms (one with a bathtub; one with a shower) and a walk in closet with hanging space and a dresser.
 You could probably put a travel crib in there if you have a baby who won’t go to sleep in a shared room.
 We had a nice balcony facing the lake but we didn’t have weather for sitting out.
 The room had a small refrigerator and microwave, too.